 - grazing utilization % (average removal per graze)

 As utilization increases, residual decreases.
-At some point, utilization reaches a point where there is no longer enough residual material to cover the soil surface.
-Many subscribe to the take half leave half rule, but there are a number of reasons why this guideline doesn’t always provide good outcomes.
+At some point, utilisation reaches a stage where there is no longer enough residual material to cover the soil surface.
+Many subscribe to the take half leave half rule.
+However, there is many reasons why this guideline doesn’t always provide good outcomes.

 Consider a scenario where a particular soil/ecosystem produces 2,000 lbs. of biomass on average and requires 1,000 lbs. of residual forage to maintain soil cover.
 There’s a drought year and the soil only produces 1200 lbs. of forage.
-If we were to take half that would only leave 600 lbs. of forage left to cover the surface.
+Taking half would only leave 600 lbs. of forage left to cover the surface.
 A 40% reduction in production would, hypothetically, require a 40% reduction in stocking rate.

 This seems drastic and costly, but there is a cost to overgrazing.
 One MaiaGrazing user who carefully tracked their rainfall, stocking rate and productivity found that, “a grazier could risk forgoing production income of $127/hectare by overgrazing a paddock, after which it would take up to 33 months to recover just two thirds of its original carrying capacity.”
-This means that the land would have produced $127 more per hectare in forage value if they had just reduced their stocking rate at the start of the drought.
-You know it makes sense to sell, even if you have to buy back later, if you’re able to recoup $127/hectare over the next 3 years.
+Meaning that the land would have produced $127 more per hectare in forage value if they had just reduced their stocking rate at the start of the drought.
+If you’re able to recoup $127/hectare over the next three years, it makes sense to sell even if you must buy back later.
 In the end you’ll likely come out ahead economically and the land will be better off as well.

 Stocking Rate & Rainfall Data

 Consider this stocking rate chart, provided for one farm by MaiaGrazing.
 It shows stocking rate adjusted for rainfall.
 The areas in red represent a period of overstocking.
 Think of this situation as a liability.
-An already limited supply of feed is being depleted faster than it’s likely to be replaced based on the rainfall data.
-The time periods in blue represent an opportunity cost, or a period of being understocked and foregoing the opportunity to turn surplus forage into saleable beef.
+A limited supply of feed is being depleted faster than it’s likely to be replaced based on rainfall data.
+The time periods in blue represent an opportunity cost, or a period of being understocked.
+While foregoing the opportunity to turn surplus forage into salable beef.
 The aim of the game is to match stocking rate to forage production in order to maximize output, sustainably.

-Bart Davidson, Co-founder of MaiaGrazing, says that cows sold early in good condition will always be at least 40% more valuable, than later, when sold after the feed has run out.
-That excludes the cost of dry matter they consumed in between, which is usually in his experience close to the value of the animal.
+Bart Davidson is the co-founder of MaiaGrazing.
+He says that cows sold early in good condition will always be at least 40% more valuable, rather than when sold after the feed has run out.
+That excludes the cost of dry matter they consumed in between.
+Which in Bart’s experience is usually close to the value of the animal.

 Many ranchers pull back at the thought of selling their cows.
 They’ve spent years building their genetics and selecting cows to fit their production model and/or their environment.
 It’s an understandable attachment.
-But Bud Williams always said we should love our grass and hate our cows.
+However, Bud Williams always said we should love our grass and hate our cows.
 Responding to drought conditions early by destocking is almost always the more profitable course of action.
 If you’re a rancher with plenty of grass, no cash, and no cows, it’s an easy fix.
 There are always people looking for places to graze cattle.
 If you’ve got lots of grass and lots of cash, you can restock (or go on vacation!).
-But if you’ve got lots of cows, no cash, and no grass, you’re not just out of luck, your in serious stress!
+Although, if you’ve got lots of cows and no cash or grass, you’re not just out of luck, you’re in serious stress!

-If pastures are managed properly during times of low moisture, the effects of drought will be less severe, and pastures will rebound faster when precipitation returns.
+If pastures are managed properly during times of low moisture, the effects of drought will be less severe.
+Pastures will rebound faster when precipitation returns.
 In contrast, if pastures exit the drought in poor condition, the road to recovery is much longer.
-Knowing the carrying capacity of a property, adjusted for rainfall received, informs producers of an appropriate stocking rate and the levels they can exceed under drought or other difficult conditions.
-It’s one thing to sacrifice pastures during drought, and it’s another matter altogether to be unaware of the fact and unable to manage accordingly in the aftermath.
+Knowing the carrying capacity of a property, adjusted for rainfall received, informs producers of an appropriate stocking rate.
+As well as the levels they can exceed under drought or other difficult conditions.
+It’s one thing sacrificing pastures during drought, but it’s another to be unaware and unable to manage accordingly in the aftermath.

-Some producers have found that responding to drought conditions has become much easier by retaining yearlings, backgrounding or custom grazing cattle.
-Chester Meyer, a MaiaGrazing user in Montana, retains his calves through the winter, running them with their mothers at a low cost.
-He intensively rotationally grazes them the next growing season as long as the forage budget will allow.
+By retaining yearlings, backgrounding or custom grazing cattle, some have found its easier to respond to drought conditions.
+Chester Meyer is a MaiaGrazing user in Montana.
+He retains his calves through the winter, running them with their mothers at a low cost.
+Chester intensively rotationally grazes them the next growing season if the forage budget will allow.
 He says his drought plan is carrying a readily marketable class of livestock.
-Regardless of the type of stock run, early responsiveness to drought conditions is key, for both your forage budget and your financial budget.
+Regardless of the type of stock run, early responsiveness to drought conditions is key.
+This will help for both your forage and financial budget.

-Consider a scenario where a ranch that, under normal rainfall conditions, carries 1200 animal units (1,000 – 1,200lb. cows).
+Consider a scenario where a ranch under normal rainfall conditions carries 1200 animal units (1,000 – 1,200lb. cows).
 The first six months of the year bring only 75% of average rainfall for that time period.
 A quick forage inventory assessment of all the pastures reveals they have a 25% reduction in forage as well.
 Average forage production is 220,000 animal days (ADA’s).
-But this year, at the peak of the growing season, they see they only have 75% of their average forage production or 165,000 ADA’s remaining for the next 6 months until the next growing season.
+This year, at the peak of the growing season, they only have 75% of their average forage production or 165,000 ADA’s remaining for the next 6 months until the next growing season.
 They can either destock immediately or wait to see what happens.

 We’ll go over each scenario and how the need to destock can escalate the longer it is put off.
-Each scenario shows a 25% reduction in stocking rate, but also shows how putting it off will blow your forage budget and have you coming up short on grass sooner than you’d like.
+Each scenario shows a 25% reduction in stocking rate.
+However, also shows how putting it off will blow your forage budget and have you coming up short on grass sooner than you’d like.

-Destock Immediately – By making a data driven decision as quickly as possible, they only have to sell 283 AU’s and can stock 717 animal units for the next 6 months without overgrazing.
-So how many more head would they have to sell to make up for the delay (and not run out of grass too soon) if they wait 1 month, 2 months…3 months?
+Destock immediately: by making a data driven decision as quickly as possible, they only must sell 283 AU’s.
+They can also stock 717 animal units for the next 6 months without overgrazing.
+How many more head would need to be sold to make up for the delay (and not run out of grass too soon) if they wait 1 month, 2 months, 3 months?

 Cost per Unit of Production